corticalstack/azure-ai-foundry-examples/CONTRIBUTING.md

 ## 🎯 Goals

 This repository contains examples that demonstrate how to use Azure AI Foundry services.
+It will continue to evolve as the new features are added.

 ---

 ## 🐛 Issues

-All forms of feedback are welcome through [issues](https://github.com/corticalstack/azure-ai-foundry-examples/issues/new/choose).
-We provide templates for bug reports and feature requests to help you provide all the necessary information.
+Feedback are welcome through [issues](https://github.com/corticalstack/azure-ai-foundry-examples/issues/new/choose).
+Templates are provided for bug reports and feature requests to help you provide all the necessary information.
 Please select the appropriate template and fill it out as completely as possible.

 ---